Cars · Resale guide

 Factors That Affect Honda City Resale Value

-Number of Owners: A single-owner car is always preferred.
-Each additional owner can reduce the resale value by ₹10,000-₹20,000, as it suggests more varied usage patterns or potential issues.
+Number of Owners: Single-owner cars are always preferred.
+Each additional owner typically reduces the value by ₹10,000-₹20,000, as it suggests more wear or potential issues.

 Maintenance Cost Breakdown (India, 2026)